MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 It relies on the following project:
 - [ProducerConsumerData](/ProducerConsumerData) describes the data being exchanged

+Here, we shall briefly list the projects and libraries required for building this example:

+* Right-click on the project from MicroEJ.
+	* Go to "Properties > Java Build Path", this will give us access to the project's build path dependencies
+		* In the "Projects" tab:
+			* [ProducerConsumerData](/ProducerConsumerData) describes the data being exchanged
+		* In the "Libraries" tag, the following MicroEJ APIs are listed as required using variables:
+			* EDC-1.2
+			* SP-1.0

 ## Producers/Consumers interaction
 There are one consumer (written in Java) and four producers (two written in Java, two written in C).